Rust async/await: Async executor

 This article is a continuation of the previous articles on Rust async/await.
 If you haven't read them yet, I recommend you read them first:

-In this article, we will learn how the async executor schedules async tasks.
+This article will teach us how the async executor schedules async tasks.
 We will see how a simple async executor works, and how it is implemented in Rust.
 We will analyze async scheduling of the goto and patrol functions from the previous articles.

 Note: The code in this article is taken from a fork of the simple async local executor.